neulab/InterpretEval/README.md

 ### Method 2: Run it Locally

+`./run_task_ner.sh`

+The shell scripts include the following three aspects:

+- `tensorEvaluation-ner.py` -> Calculate the dependent results of fine-grained analysis.

+- `genFig.py` -> Drawing figures to show the results of the fine-grained analysis.

+- `genHtml.py` -> Put the figures drawing in the previous step into the web page.

+After running the above command, a web page named `tEval-ner.html` will be generated for displaying the analysis and diagnosis results of the models.

 ```
    Notably, so far, our system only supports limited tasks and datasets, we're extending them currently!
 ```